codethor0/human-behaviour-convergence/docs/reports/SYSTEM_WIDE_REGRESSION_AUDIT_REPORT.md

    - Proper separation of concerns
    - Clear function signatures

-## Phase 9: Zero Emojis Validation ✓
+## Phase 9: Zero Emojis Validation verified

 ### Comprehensive Search:
-- ✓ No emojis in components
+- verified No emojis in components
-- ✓ No emojis in CSS
+- verified No emojis in CSS
-- ✓ No emojis in Python code
+- verified No emojis in Python code
-- ✓ No emojis in JavaScript/TypeScript
+- verified No emojis in JavaScript/TypeScript
-- ✓ No emojis in JSON
+- verified No emojis in JSON
-- ✓ No emojis in documentation
+- verified No emojis in documentation
-- ✓ No emojis in comments
+- verified No emojis in comments

-**Status**: ✓ Verified - Zero Emojis
+**Status**: verified Verified - Zero Emojis

-## Phase 10: Final Regression Test Suite Validation ✓
+## Phase 10: Final Regression Test Suite Validation verified

 ### Test Status:
 - All existing tests pass